 For detailed directions, click here.

 There are several accommodation possibilities on site, ranging from setting up your own tent to the more expensive glamping options in air-conditioned tents.
-You can also book a hotel in Pattaya, Thailand and it will help us if you book your hotel through our hotel booking portal where you can find the best deals at no extra cost while the small commission we make helps with the running of this site.
+If you are looking to book one of the numerous hotels in Pattaya, enter your dates in our hotel comparison engine to search hundreds of sites for the best deals: